sagemath/sagewiki_to_gh-2022-10-10/days86.md

 == Schedule ==

-Empty slots are made of Tutorials «à la carte» and coding sprints.
+Empty slots are made of Tutorials in autonomy and coding sprints.

+Raw material of most presentations can be found at https://days86.metelu.net/sage/days86/

 === Monday 17th ===